NVIDIA/TransformerEngine/README.rst

 Highlights
 ----------

+* Easy-to-use modules for building Transformer layers with FP8 support
+* Optimizations (e.g. fused kernels) for Transformer models
-* Easy-to-use modules enable building of the Transformer layers with FP8 support on Hopper (H100) and Ada (RTX 4 GPUs.
+* Support for FP8 on NVIDIA Hopper (H100) and NVIDIA Ada (RTX 4 GPUs)
-* Optimizations (e.g. fused kernels) for Transformer models across all precisions (FP16, BF16, FP8) for NVIDIA Ampere GPU architecture generations and later.
+* Support for optimizations across all precisions (FP16, BF16) on NVIDIA Ampere GPU architecture generations and later

 Examples
 ----------